 VentureWell

-Carlee Bishop, faculty director of the data analysis and communication master’s degree and professor of physics at Agnes Scott College, discusses her approach to integrating design thinking into human-centered design with the support of our Course & Program Grants.
+Carlee Bishop of Agnes Scott College discusses her approach to integrating design thinking into human-centered design with the support of our Course & Program Grants.

 Course & Program grantee Mateo Neri offers advice for faculty seeking ways to integrate sustainable principles into their courses.